 At Accident Claims UK we specialise in helping people to make personal injury claims for a variety of different circumstances.
 Our panel of accident claims solicitors includes those who have years or even decades of relevant experience and we could help you receive compensation for an accident that wasn’t your fault.

-Our accident claims solicitors are able to conduct claims directly on behalf of the victim of an accident as well as being able to help family members who need to claim on behalf of another person, such as a child or elderly relative.
+Our accident claims solicitors are able to conduct claims directly on behalf of the victim of an accident.
+However, they could also help family members who need to claim on behalf of another person, such as a child or elderly relative in a care home.

 Accident claims solicitors covering Eastbourne could help you to claim for injuries caused by a number of accident types, such as an Eastbourne airport accident, a road accident in Eastbourne or a cyclist accident among many others.
 Whilst we are not based in the Eastbourne area, we can still help you make a claim.